sanjanadesai27/sanjanadesai27/README.md

 #### My name is Sanjana!
 Welcome to my Github Profile

-Currently, I'm a Senior Software Engineer at [Studio](https://studio.com/), empowering people everywhere to pursue all things creative.
+Currently, I'm a Senior Software Engineer at [1Password](https://1password.com/) developing the world's most loved password manager.
 I previously worked at [Shopify](https://www.shopify.com/) on the Checkout team.

 ##### Here are some of my pieces of the internet:
 - 🌐 [My Website (that is long over due for an update & upgrade)](http://sanjanadesai.ca)